 How to afford it

-Rent and mortgages can leave you with little cash to pay for a work retreat, so if that’s you, organize a house swap with friends or family, or offer to air out a weekender they rarely use.
+Rent and mortgages can leave you with little cash to pay for a work retreat.
+If that’s you, organise a house swap with friends or family, or put your place in the hands of someone you trust and post it on airbnb.
+Strike a deal with anyone you know who has a weekender that they rarely use, and offer to air it out for a few weeks.

 You can do it formally too, by signing up to trustedhousesitters.com, a site that expert digital nomad Laura Pattara and adventure author Christopher Many use to ground themselves in between their nomadic writing adventures.
 Accepting a house-sitting or pet-sitting gig is perfect if you love gardening and dog walking.